particle-iot/docs/src/content/datasheets/photon-shields.md

 6. Plug the Electron into the shield with the USB pointing inward
 7. Connect the male JST wire from the shield to the female JST on the Electron
 8. Plug the battery into the Solar Shield's female JST
-9. Finally, connect the solar panel to the barrel jack.
+9. Connect the solar panel to the barrel jack.
 This may take a little force to get secure.

+*Note: The lid has small plastic "keys" that will only allow it to be screwed down securely in one orientation.
+Look for them at the outer corners right next to the screw holes*

 ### Recommended operating conditions
 | Parameter | Symbol | Min | Typ | Max | Unit |